jasonball-dev/cyber-defense-2/README.md

 <img width="1917" height="1072" alt="Screenshot 2025-11-06 100835" src="https://github.com/user-attachments/assets/99a160a5-df3b-41b0-b10c-2d47a926c909" />
 <img width="1919" height="1079" alt="Screenshot 2025-11-06 100637" src="https://github.com/user-attachments/assets/5efc645a-6cd1-4f62-84ca-9a1618269727" />
 <img width="1850" height="1061" alt="Screenshot 2025-11-06 100824" src="https://github.com/user-attachments/assets/7aa1709e-38d9-4a68-a411-6e09bc045a9f" />
-> Players face waves of AI-controlled robots that use A* pathfinding to identify and pursue the nearest player, adapting their movement around obstacles and reacting dynamically to the environment.
+<p><em>Players face waves of AI-controlled robots that use A* pathfinding to identify and pursue the nearest player, adapting their movement around obstacles and reacting dynamically to the environment.</em></p>

 ---